UniMath/agda-unimath/src/trees/underlying-trees-of-elements-of-w-types.lagda.md

   node-inclusion-graph-element-𝕎' (tree-𝕎 x α) y n = inl (pair y n)
 ```

-Note that it seems unreasonable to expect that `node-inclusion-graph-element-𝕎'`
+Note that we don't expect that `node-inclusion-graph-element-𝕎'` is an
-is an embedding.
-The total space `Σ (y : B x), node-graph-element-𝕎' (α y)`
+embedding.
+The total space `Σ (y : B x), node-graph-element-𝕎' (α y)` embeds
-embeds into `node-graph-element-𝕎' (tree-𝕎 x α)`, and this implies that the node
+into `node-graph-element-𝕎' (tree-𝕎 x α)`, and this implies that the node
 inclusion has the same truncation level as the fiber inclusions

 ```md